Underdisc/underdisc.github.io/src/blog/5_shader_includes_and_varkor_projects/index.md

 # Shader Includes and Varkor Projects

 This blog post is a bit more prompt than my previous posts and I am hoping to post more frequently about my accomplishments as time moves on.
-A few excitings have happened over the past couple of weeks.
+A few exciting things have happened over the past couple of weeks.
 In summary, models can now have custom shaders, shader files can have their own include preprocessor macros, and Varkor can finally be separated from the projects that are built with it.

 ## Custom Shaders